Len Murray: Career

 Murray started as a manager for a Liverpool catering firm.
 He was a Trades Union Congress (TUC) employee from 1947, when he joined as an assistant in the economics department.
 Seven years later he was promoted to head of the department.
 He was elected assistant general-secretary in 1969.

 In 1970 he was invited to deliver the Marlow (Scotland) Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject Trade Unions and the State – 1964 to 1970 in Retrospect.

-He became General Secretary of the TUC in 1973, leading it during the Winter of Discontent and confrontations with Margaret Thatcher's government.
+He became General Secretary of the TUC in 1973, leading it during the Winter of Discontent and the confrontations with Margaret Thatcher's government.

 Personal life

 Murray married Heather Woolf, a nurse, in 1945.
 The couple had two daughters and two sons, the younger of whom, David, pursued a successful career in the Royal Air Force.
 They lived in Loughton, Essex.

 Murray served as a TUC officer until his retirement in 1984, three years early.
 Upon his retirement in early May 1984, he made the following statement – "There are places to go, books to read, flowers to smell and trees to look at.
 I would like to walk through Epping Forest".

-He was active in Loughton Methodist Church.
+Murray played an active role in the Methodist Church and served as a lay preacher.
 Murray died in hospital in 2004 from septicaemia and pneumonia.